VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

 ---
 # vmctl

-VictoriaMetrics command-line tool
+VictoriaMetrics command-line tool (vmctl) provides the following list of actions:

-vmctl provides various useful actions with VictoriaMetrics components.

-Features:
 - migrate data from [Prometheus](#migrating-data-from-prometheus) to VictoriaMetrics using snapshot API
 - migrate data from [Thanos](#migrating-data-from-thanos) to VictoriaMetrics
 - migrate data from [Cortex](#migrating-data-from-cortex) to VictoriaMetrics